Why should you become a RA?

 - Full-time junior, senior, or graduate student

 - Cumulative grade point average (GPA) of at least 2.70

 - In good University disciplinary and financial standing

 - Ph.D. candidates should consult with their academic departments before completing an application for an RA or GRA position

-- 20 hours a week, including a 4 hour staff meeting on Wednesday evenings and two weeks of August training on-campus.
+- 20 hours a week, including a 4-hour staff meeting on every Wednesday evening and two weeks of August training on-campus.

 For More Information